 How to Run a Nanny Check?

 When ordering the actual history check, you generally have two choices.
 The first option is to hire someone to do it for you.
-Many reputable background investigation services will do all the leg work for a fee.
-Learn about background checks and get a list of companies that may do employment checks.
+For a fee, many reputable background investigation services will do all the leg work.
+Learn more about background checks and get a list of companies that provide such services.

 List of Questions for Applicants

 Following is a list of questions to ask potential candidates during the initial interview.
-During the interview, please consider the applicant’s demeanor, comfort level, and craft knowledge.
+Please consider the applicant’s demeanor, comfort level, and craft knowledge during the interview.

 First, start with some icebreaker questions.
 Examples include: